 A federal workers’ compensation program is available for port workers to ensure money is available after an accident.
 The same rights apply to surviving dependent loved ones for workers who die on the job.

-A Massachusetts maritime lawyer is a great resource for anyone injured on the job and being denied compensation.
+A Massachusetts maritime lawyer is an excellent resource for anyone injured on the job and being denied compensation.
 A lawyer can help file claims, start lawsuits, negotiate, and even go to trial.

 Let a lawyer help you figure out what steps to take next.
 With this expertise, you can be assured that you will be able to get the maximum money that you are owed and that you need to get back on your feet after a devastating accident.